The Fast Lane1 of 12

 Jay Garrick is the original Flash, the old veteran who spent decades serving as a member of the Justice Society and mentoring younger heroes.
 In DC’s original continuity, it was stories of Jay Garrick that inspired Barry Allen to become the Flash, and later, it was Jay and Barry who first crossed the bridge between Earth-One and Earth-Two.

 Jay Garrick appeared as a main character in Flash season 2.
 Though Teddy Sears portrayed him for most of the season, it turns out Sears was secretly Zoom.
-The real Jay Garrick was played by John Wesley Shipp, who played Barry Allen in the 90s Flash show, and who also plays Barry's dad, Henry Allen in the current series.
+The real Jay Garrick was played by John Wesley Shipp, who played Barry Allen in the 90s Flash show, and who has also played several other roles on the show.

 Professor Zoom9 of 12